15 Camelopardalis

 15 Camelopardalis is a triple star system in the northern circumpolar constellation of Camelopardalis.
 It has the variable star designation DV Camelopardalis; 15 Camelopardalis is the Flamsteed designation.
 This is just visible to the naked eye as a dim, blue-white hued star with a baseline apparent visual magnitude of 6.13.
 It is a probable (99%) member of the Cas-Tau OB association.

 This system includes a double-lined spectroscopic binary with an orbital period of 6.7 days and a large eccentricity of around 0.48, plus a third component in a wider orbit.
 The close pair consist of a very slowly rotating helium-weak star plus an ordinary mid-B-type star with a more rapid rotation rate.
-Together they form an Algol-type eclipsing binary with a depth of about 0.2 magnitude.
+When the Hipparcos data was analyzed, it was discovered that together they form an Algol-type eclipsing binary with a depth of about 0.2 magnitude.
 The third component is a slowly pulsating B-type star.